Trusted

 Cold wallet staking is also available.
 This offers maximum protection for your staked funds, as there is no internet connection.

-Ethereum 2.0 already allows staking.
+Ethereum allows staking.
 You can become a validator if you have 32 ETH and the technical knowledge to set up a validator node.
 Or you can use a crypto exchange, such as Binance, to stake ethereum.

-Cardano only requires a wallet connected to the network, and staking begins immediately.
-You’ll choose the staking pool.
 Users who don’t want to use a crypto wallet for staking can use a crypto exchange instead, and you can start right after you buy cardano.
 Another asset that can be staked using a crypto wallet is theta.
+Other top staking cryptocurrencies are Polkadot and CAKE on the PancakeSwap exchange.

 Top 5 cryptocurrencies for staking